 You can make business deductions for equipment and resources used in mining but deductions are related to whether you are mining as business or for personal gain.
 Your mined bitcoin will be valued at its fair market price and you’ll also be taxed on your transactions with it.

 Fin services – retirement planning in Germany

 Investing in bitcoin has become increasingly recognized by Germany’s financial institutions, with legislation enabling 4,000 Spezialfonds to invest in crypto assets.
 This will likely allow the indirect investment of bitcoin-linked funds for retirement purposes.

 Germany’s financial services are becoming increasingly open, with banks now able to take custody of crypto.
 Banks have an increasing part to play in formalizing legislation and tax laws while stimulating the crypto economy.

-Much legislation has been passed to ensure licensing and compliance by crypto-related service providers, but as yet it is not clear how DeFi can be accommodated by the existing financial framework.
+Much legislation has been passed to ensure licensing and compliance by crypto-related service providers, but as yet it is not clear how the existing financial framework can accommodate Defi.

 Bitcoin Berlin!
 When it comes to crypto, Berliners have been leading the way in spending bitcoin.
 Plenty of businesses have been up for accepting cryptocurrency in one form or another as payment.

 The way is open to dentistry (as usual), buying property, holidays, entertainment, and certain educational establishments.
 The European School of Management and Technology (ESMT), for example, was one of the earliest places to accept it.
 Several world brands accept bitcoin payments including, most famously, Microsoft and Starbucks.
 In most cases, it is possible to buy vouchers with your currency that may then be indirectly used with participating outlets.

 Gifting bitcoin in Germany